How To Paint Damaged Walls

 Paint can transform the look and feel of a room, but it can’t hide imperfections on your walls.
 Repairing these imperfections is key to ensuring an exceptional paint finish that will look good for years to come.
 Even if you are new to the process, you can follow these steps to ensure your walls are ready for some great color.

 Remove any loose material with a scraper or filling knife.
 If you’re repairing a crack, use a knife to cut an inverted V shape groove along the length of the crack.

-Repair procedures for large holes and cracks differ depending on the size of the hole or crack, and the construction material of your walls.
-Repairing holes and cracks in lath and plaster usually involves packing the area with steel wool or newspaper before filling.
+Repair procedures for large holes and cracks differ depending on the hole’s size or crack and your walls’ construction material.
+Repairing holes and cracks in lath and plaster usually involve packing the area with steel wool or newspaper before filling.
 Alternatively, you can use repair mesh to cover imperfections in drywall.

 Ready to start painting your walls?
 Let us help get you started!